zcash/zips/zip-reduce-shielded_tx_fee.rst

 Activation
 ============

-* The recommended fee of 0.00001 ot 1000 zats must be activated at block 1046400 to coincide with the `Canopy upgrade. <https://z.cash/upgrade/canopy/>`
+* The recommended fee of 0.00001 or 1000 zats must be activated at block 1046400 to coincide with the `Canopy upgrade. <https://z.cash/upgrade/canopy/>`
 * With a grace period of ~4 weeks (block 1080000) to upgrade to the reduced default transaction fee for zcashd and core clients used by exchanges & service providers.